Skip to content

 Table of Contents

-Every contract you sign requires a signature to ensure that the contract is valid.
-Although, some contracts have additional requirements depending on the agreement you are signing.
-Further, you should be aware of and comply with any requirements to ensure you create a valid contract protected and enforced by law.
-This article will explore the types of contracts that require a witness, who can be a witness and how they can witness your signature.
+Most written contracts you sign require a signature to ensure the contract has been validly entered into.
+However, some contracts may have additional requirements depending on the nature of the agreement.
+Understanding and complying with these requirements is important to ensure your contract is legally binding and enforceable.
+This article will explore which contracts require a witness, who can serve as a witness, and how they can witness your signature.

 What Types of Commercial Agreements Require a Witness?

 Not all commercial contracts require the witnessing of your signature.
-For example, a purchase order for a printer does not require anyone to witness your signature.
+For example, a simple agreement (such as a purchase order for a printer) does not require anyone to witness your signature.

 Important personal documents may also require your signature to be witnessed.
 For example, you may require someone to witness a signature on mortgage documents or land registry forms.
 Some lawyers include space for a witness to sign legal documents as a matter of good practice.